-Activity Evidence that supports this approach Challenge number(s) addressed High quality training including metacognition for all teachers and LSAs so that they are able to support pupils in maximising academic progress not only in Maths and English but across the primary curriculum.
+Activity Evidence that supports this approach Challenge number(s) addressed Metacognition training for all teachers and LSAs so that they are able to support pupils in maximising academic progress not only in Maths and English but across the primary Metacognition and self-regulation approaches have consistently high levels of impact, with pupils making an average of seven months' additional progress.
+The evidence indicates that teaching these strategies can be particularly effective for low achieving and older pupils.
+1,2 curriculum.
+Greater depth writing and Bar Modelling training to be delivered for all staff.
 Mastery learning appears to be a promising strategy for narrowing the attainment gap.
-Low-attaining pupils may gain one or two more months of additional progress from this strategy than high-attaining students.
-Teachers need to plan carefully for how to manage the time of pupils who make progress more quickly 1,2 Ensure that first year ECTs are paired with AHT to team teach, observe and learn.
-Metacognition and self-regulation approaches have consistently high levels of impact, with pupils making an average of seven months' additional progress.
-The evidence indicates that teaching these 1,2 Year 3 set three ways so there is a lower teacher to pupil ratio and we can target the lowest 30% strategies can be particularly effective for low achieving and older pupils.
+Low-attaining pupils may gain one or two more months of additional progress from this strategy than high- Year 3 and year 6 set three ways (four in y6) so there is a lower teacher to pupil ratio and we can target the lowest attaining students.
+Teachers need to plan carefully for how to manage the time of pupils who make progress more quickly.
+There is some evidence that reducing class sizes is more likely to be effective when accompanied by professional 1,2